ovh/docs/pages/platform/databases/mongodb_01_concept_capabilities/guide.en-ca.md

 ### Features

 #### Network
 MongoDB clusters are reachable through default port 27017.

 Public as well as private networking (vRack) can be used for all the offers.

-When using private networking, some network ports get created in the private network of your choice.
-Thus, further operations on that network might suffer from some restrictions - e.g. you won't be able to delete the network if you didn't stop the Public Cloud Databases services first.

-DHCP must be enabled in your private network in order to order MongoDB clusters in the said private network.

 Ingress and Egress traffic are included in the service plans and unmetered.

+##### Private network considerations
+Here are some considerations to take into account when using private network:

+- Network ports are created in the private network of your choice.
+Thus, further operations on that network might be restricted - e.g. you won’t be able to delete the network if you didn’t stop the Public Cloud Databases services first.
+- **DHCP must be enabled** in your private network in order to launch MongoDB clusters in the said private network.
+- When connecting from outside subnet, Openstack IP gateway must be enable in the subnet use for the Database service.
+Customer is responsible for other custom network setup.

 #### Backups